Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

-If $-I_n=p\circ q$ then $-I_n$ commutes to $p$ and $p^{-1}$ and so $-I_n=q\circ p$.
-This means that a flip sequence which sorts $-I_n$, may be permuted circularly.
-It will still sort $-I_n$.
-Similarly $-I_n$ and flips are their own inverses, hence a flip sequence sorting $-I_n$ may be read backward, it will still sort $-I_n$.
-For $n>1$, a flip sequence sorting $-I_n$ holds at least two $f_n$, first one removes -\n~from bottom of stack, while last one brings $n$ back at bottom.
-Hence minimal sequences sorting $-I_n$ may be permuted circularly to produce other minimal sequences starting by $f_n$.
-Removing this initial $f_n$ produces a minimal sequence sorting $-f_n$.
+For $n>1$, a flip sequence sorting $-I_n$ holds at least two $f_n$, the first one removes -\n~from the bottom of the stack, while the last one brings $n$ back at the bottom.
+Hence any minimal sequence sorting $-I_n$ may be permuted circularly to produce another minimal sequence starting by $f_n$.
+Removing this initial $f_n$ yields a minimal sequence sorting $-f_n$.
 Hence $g(-I_n)=1+g(-f_n)$.
-This is how Cohen and Blum proved that $g(-I_n)\ge 3n/2$.
+This is how Cohen et al. proved that $g(-I_n)\ge 3n/2$.